-While an advanced degree provides a great foundation for a psychology career, and is typically required, the field of psychology is all about working with people – which makes real-world, on-the-job experience invaluable.
-With this data below from Payscale.com, the best psychology salaries generally go to those with the most experience.
-These are the average national salaries for 1,994 reporting professionals with jobs in psychology and psychiatry by years of experience.
-These salaries were updated April 11, 2015:
+While an advanced degree provides a great foundation for a psychology career, and is typically required, the field of psychology is also about working with people – which makes real-world, on-the-job experience invaluable.
+For instance, according to Payscale.com, you can see that the best psychology salaries generally go to those with the most experience.

-According to PayScale.com, the following are the reported average yearly psychology salaries in for five of the most popular psychology career fields:
+According to PayScale.com, the following are the reported average yearly psychology salaries in for five of the most popular psychology careers:

 Factors That Influence Psychology Salaries